cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Ideas
  - Auto-validate all html output?
- - Animate changes on the Lists when filtered
  - Look at deployment options - self contained? msix? automated?
  - Watch https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ - the source generators look like they could be quite interesting for INPC and HasChanges
  - Provide a bit of abstraction to easily do MarkDown help text - see pdftocairo notes in settings - that works ok but font size doesn't match, link handler is code behind...
- - What if you piped/setup your google alerts to RSS and there was integrated support for pulling them in and working with them.
-Obvious con is not sure even if RSS is still currently an option whether it will always be an option.
- - Backup the master media directory, database and current site to a dated folder (where?)
  - Could all font sizes be controlled by slider?
 I like the control in the editor but maybe everywhere would be more useful?
- - Detect image change and force over write style image generation
  - Explore https://wkhtmltopdf.org/ - Is this actually a jumping off point to an interlinked set of pdfs - maybe for some portion or subsection of the site
  - How hard would it be to create a GridSplitter that would be easy to set the initial split based off of the last editor use - and/or that could completely hide content to one side with a shortcut
- - Look at https://github.com/saucecontrol/PhotoSauce for image resizing - for speed and quality, but also because I find it difficult to fully understand the implications of the GNU Affero General Public License v3.0 - this project is fully open with reference to the source available so I believe that all intended uses are in the spirit of that license however I am not completely sure about the mix of licenses and details...

 ## Issues to Track
  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...